-Figure 5-2: Durbanville Production Vs Forecast

-2022

-Durbanville Irradiation Vs Forecast
+Irradiation vs Forecast

 The following table and graph describe the irradiance of the site compared to the Helioscope P50 prediction.
 Harmattan notes that the irradiance measurement is satellite-based.
 The site has been measuring irradiance since April to the present, and no irradiance data is available prior to that time.